 Upper level coursework

 The statistics major allows you to personalize the upper level curriculum with specialization in related courses.
-You are required to take three concentration electives in Statistics at the 400-level.
+You are required to take advanced concentration electives in Statistics at the 400-level.
 Courses are available in areas such as data analysis, Bayesian theory, applied linear models, covariance structure analysis, time series analysis, and multilevel models.
 Consult with your academic advisor and faculty to discuss the best courses to suit your interests.

 Commonly pursued majors, minors and certificates

 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.

 There are over 90 areas of study in the College of Arts and Sciences, any of which you could potentially add as an additional major, minor, or certificate.

 Statistics students often complement their major with coursework in Computer Science, Economics, Mathematics, and natural science departments.